 Kaanum Pongal:- 4th Day of Pongal

 The fourth day is called “Kaanum Pongal” which means the reunion of friends and families.
-Delicacies will be shared and people will spend time together with their kith and kin.
+Families visit temples, parks, and other recreational spots, sharing a special meal.
+Sisters pray for the well-being of their brothers on this day, reinforcing the bonds of familial love.
 Thus, the Pongal celebration is not only a festival but the life of the farmers.

+Pongal, with its deep agricultural roots and cultural significance, is a festival that transcends geographical boundaries.
+It is a celebration of nature’s bounty, family bonds, and the rich cultural heritage of South India.
 Overall, it is a festival to encourage social cohesiveness and unite people by bringing them together in a common function.
 There are many songs about Thai Pongal and there is much Tamil literature about it.
+As we immerse ourselves in the festivities, let us not only savour the delicious Pongal dishes but also appreciate the values of gratitude, community, and sustainability that define this joyous occasion.
+Pongalo Pongal!